viktorchernev/DescribeDocumentation/documentation.markdown/reference/developer-reference/describe-parser/Ast/Major Branches.md

         RETURNS - The `AstExpressionLineNode` at the specified index.
         EXCEPTION / IndexOutOfRangeException - Thrown if the index is less than 0 or greater than or equal to the number of expressions.

-        IsEmpty - Wether this Expression object has multiple Expression lines or not.
+        IsEmpty - Weather this Expression object has multiple Expression lines or not.
-        IsMultyLined - Wether this Expression object has multiple Expression lines or not.
+        IsMultyLined - Weather this Expression object has multiple Expression lines or not.
         LinesCount - Gets the Number of Lines in this Expression object.
         Leafs - Gets all the Leaf Nodes contained in this Expression object.
         Children - Gets all the direct descendant nodes of this Expression object.